bbauska/Coursera-Bootstrap/readme.md

 to include the various links that are going to be part of my navigation bar.

-In there, I\'m going to add in a few links there and I will start on by specifying the first one there with the link.
+In there, I&apos;m going to add in a few links there and I will start on by specifying the first one there with the link.

-To every list item in your navigation bar, you\'re going to apply the class as nav item.
+To every list item in your navigation bar, you&apos;re going to apply the class as nav item.
 This allows these list items to be displayed horizontally as links in my navigation bar.